-Officials of the Department of Revenue (DOR) state this legislation creates the "Prospective Tax Application Act", which allows abatement and prospective application of taxes in certain situations.
+In a similar proposal, officials of the Department of Revenue (DOR) stated this legislation creates the "Prospective Tax Application Act", which allows abatement and prospective application of taxes in certain situations.

 The Division of Taxation, Business Tax Bureau will need three Tax Processing Technicians to answer correspondence relating to the new notice and aging process.
 Four Field Auditors and two Attorneys will be needed by the Department to review audit cases and present/testify at hearings.
 All equipment and expense relating to these FTE will also be requested.